 HCC Geographic Description: There are physician/chiropractor offices, veterinarian and healthcare facilities that offer skilled and semi-skilled nursing and allied health services within Norwalk and the surrounding cities.
 Figures from the Department of Labor show that there is a critical shortage for nursing and various allied health professionals necessary to give adequate and urgent care to patients.
-The health care facilities to fill the gap of this shortage had resorted to using inadequately trained personnel in both acute and sub-acute in adult and pediatric long-term care facilities.
-The establishment of hospices because of cost saving programs of HMO's and insurance companies also gave rise to the increased demand for healthcare givers for acute and sub-acute skills.
-There was also a rise in home-health agencies and rehabilitation facilities adding to the demand for healthcare givers as well.
+The health care facilities to fill the gap of this shortage have resorted to using inadequately trained personnel in both acute and sub-acute in adult and pediatric long-term facilities.
+The establishment of hospices because of cost saving programs of HMO's and insurance companies also give rise to the increased demand for healthcare givers for acute and sub-acute skills.
+There was also a rise in home-health agencies and rehabilitation facilities, adding to the demand for healthcare givers as well.
 It is because of these concerns why Healthcare Career Center was established.
-HEALTHCARE CAREER CENTER (HCC) is a privately-owned institution which aims to offer more comprehensive programs in allied health care services.
+HCC is a privately-owned institution which aims to offer more comprehensive programs in allied health care services.
 The school is located within a diverse community composed of minority groups in the south Los Angeles County and Northern Orange County areas.
 The school is easily accessible by car and public transportation.
-The school's plan is to expand its programs in the next five years and offer other healthcare programs.
+The school's plan is to expand its programs in the next 5 years and offer other healthcare programs.

-HCC Suite 220
+HCC SUITE 220

-HCC's learning facility is approximately 1,811 square feet and is divided into six (6) classrooms, one (1) skill-laboratory room, a computer laboratory/library, a lobby/reception area, a fence-in student/faculty lounge at the back of the building, a management office for the School Director, Business officer, and Admission representative and a space for records and supplies.
-The rooms and offices are well-lighted.
-Cleaning and maintenance service is provided everyday by an independent company.
+HCC's learning facility is approximately 1811 square feet and is divided into six classrooms, one skillslaboratory room, a computer/library room, lobby/reception area, a fence-in student/faculty lounge at the back of the building, a management office for the School Director, Business Officer, and Admission representative and a space for records and supplies.
+The rooms and offices are well lit.
+Cleaning and maintenance service is provided every day by an independent company.